Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Examples

 \subsection{Acknowledgement}

 The authors would like to sincerely thank Megumi Harada and Hiroyuki Ochiai for carefully reading a preliminary version of this article and pointing out important improvements.
 The authors would also like to thank Kei Hagihara and Shuji Yamamoto for detailed discussions, especially concerning the definition of irreducibly quantified interactions.
 We are grateful to David Croydon for pointing out that Cayley graphs also fit into our formalism.
-The authors also appreciate Takeshi Katsura, Asuka Takatsu, Ryokichi Tanaka, and Kazuki Yamada for comments and discussion.
+The authors also thank Takeshi Katsura, Asuka Takatsu, Ryokichi Tanaka, and Kazuki Yamada for comments and discussion.
 The first and third authors would like to thank the Department of Mathematics at Columbia University, where part of this research was conducted.
+The authors are very grateful to the referee for carefully reading the article and giving helpful comments which helped to improve the article.

 \begin{bibdiv} \begin{biblist} \bibselect{Bibliography} \end{biblist} \end{bibdiv}